Photosynq/PhotosynQ-Documentation/docs/instruments/overview.md

 :::

 ::: warning
-This version of the Instrument is no longer available.
+This version of the Instrument is *no longer available* and *no longer supported*.
 :::

 ## Prototypes